 - Applied or technical mathematics

 Certificate-level training in electronic maintenance prepares students for entry-level work in several fields at the residential and commercial levels.
 Job titles include:

 - Refurbish technician

-The U.S. Bureau of Labor Statistics (BLS) notes that job opportunities for electrical and electronics installers and repairers overall were expected to decline 4% from 2014-2024.
+The U.S. Bureau of Labor Statistics (BLS) notes that job opportunities for electrical and electronics installers and repairers overall were expected to have little or no change from 2018-2028.
 Wages in this field vary by specialty.
-For example, electronics installers and repairers who specialized in transportation equipment earned an average of $59,080 per year in 2015, while those who specialized in motor vehicles averaged $33,500 per year, as reported by the BLS.
+For example, electronics installers and repairers who specialized in transportation equipment earned an average of $63,670 per year in 2019, while those who specialized in motor vehicles averaged $38,910 per year, as reported by the BLS.